Debt consolidation loans

 - How much you want to borrow and what for

-- Over what period of time
+- The period of time you want to borrow over

 - Your financial circumstances and residential status.